Publications

 Félix Laplante, Christophe Ambroise

-Computo, December 2024
+Computo journal paper, December 2024

 In this paper, Spectral Bridges, a novel clustering algorithm, is introduced.
 This algorithm builds upon the traditional k-means and spectral clustering frameworks by subdividing data into small Voronoï regions, which are subsequently merged according to a connectivity measure.
 Drawing inspiration from Support Vector Machine’s margin concept, a non-parametric clustering approach is proposed, building an affinity margin between each pair of Voronoï regions.
 This approach delineates intricate, non-convex cluster structures and is robust to hyperparameter choice.
 The numerical experiments underscore Spectral Bridges as a fast, robust, and versatile tool for clustering tasks spanning diverse domains.
 Its efficacy extends to large-scale scenarios encompassing both real-world and synthetic datasets.